zhullyb/monyhar/monyhar/services/metrics/ukm_api.md

 ### Local Testing

-Build Chromium and run it with '--force-enable-metrics-reporting --metrics-upload-interval=N'.
+Build Monyhar and run it with '--force-enable-metrics-reporting --metrics-upload-interval=N'.
 You may want some small N if you are interested in seeing behavior when UKM reports are emitted.
 Trigger your event locally and check chrome://ukm to make sure the data was recorded correctly.

 ## Unit Testing